twknab/mean_hike/readme.md

 	- Regarding your API route security, you may want to send back something and do a check in the factory loading the proper view

 	- Change Angular Controller Auth fail to use a service instead of duplicate code.

+	- Clear out all of your console log messages (which can be revealing)